rickyhai11/black_hole_v1/doc/source/usage.rst

 - **backup_gigabytes**: Total amount of storage, in gigabytes, allowed for volume backups per project.

-Only restful APIs are provided for Kingbird in Colorado release, so curl or other http client can be used to call Kingbird API.
+Only restful APIs are provided for playnetmano_rm in Colorado release, so curl or other http client can be used to call playnetmano_rm API.

-Before use the following command, get token, project id, and kingbird service endpoint first.
-Use $kb_token to repesent the token, and $admin_tenant_id as administrator project_id, and $tenant_id as the target project_id for quota management and $kb_ip_addr for the kingbird service endpoint ip address.
+Before use the following command, get token, project id, and playnetmano_rm service endpoint first.
+Use $kb_token to repesent the token, and $admin_tenant_id as administrator project_id, and $tenant_id as the target project_id for quota management and $playnetmano_ip_addr for the playnetmano_rm service endpoint ip address.

 Note:
 To view all tenants (projects), run: